King Abdullah Sports City Stadium: Facilities

 Outside the main stadium, the city has three separate football fields and four small indoor arenas also used for football.
 It also has six tennis courts and a large indoor arena for sports and other purposes.
 The city has a main mosque and six separate smaller mosques.
-The city is further equipped with a comprehensive media center, in which spacious rooms are used for press conferences for players, coaches, and football personalities.
+The city is further equipped with a comprehensive media center, in which spacious rooms are used for press conference for players, coaches, and football personalities.

-Tickets and seating capacity

-The main stadium can fit up to 63,241 in attendance.
-The lower section of the stadium (L) contains 38 blocks accommodating 631 seats per block with a total of 24,000 seats.
-The middle section (M) contains 48 blocks accommodating 500 seats per block with a total of 24,000 seats.
-The upper and smallest section (U) has 48 blocks accommodating 291 seats per block with a total of 14,000 seats.
-The stadium also holds hundreds of private seats and car parking spots reserved to those of special needs.

-The maximum viewers witnessed was for Brazil national football team against Argentina national football team with 62,345.